SeaQL/seaql.github.io/Blog/blog/2022-08-12-3k-github-stars.md

 We've two ongoing [Summer of Code 2022 projects](https://www.sea-ql.org/blog/2022-06-02-summer-of-code-2022-intro/) that complement and enhance the ecosystem of SeaQL, planned to be released later this year.
 At the meantime, we're working on stabilizing existing SeaQL libraries and reaching version 1.0.0, we'd love to hear comments and feedbacks from the community.

-Last but not least, if you like what we do, consider starring, commenting, sharing, contributing and together building for Rust's future!
+Lastly, if you like what we do, consider starring, commenting, sharing, contributing and together building for Rust's future!